Alice and Bob on $\Bbb X$: reversal, coupling, renewal: Proof of Theorem ( )

-By \eqref{eq:21n}--\eqref{eq:20n}, $b_kb_{k-1}\cdots b_{r+2}$ is an A-excursion, and hence $\rho(b)$ is an \Aa-excursion.
+We return to the proof of the lemma.
+By \eqref{eq:21n}--\eqref{eq:20n}, $b_kb_{k-1}\cdots b_{r+1}$ is an A-excursion, and hence $\rho(b)$ is an \Aa-excursion.
 Therefore, $\rho$ is an injection.
-By the same argument applied to $\rho^{-1}$, we have that $\rho$ is a surjection.
-The measure-preserving property follows from the fact that $\om$ and $\rho(\om)$ have the same numbers of heads and tails. \end{proof}
+By the same argument applied to $\rho^{-1}$, we have that $\rho$ is a surjection. \end{proof}

 We make three observations, in amplification of the remarks of the last section.
-Let $\om\in\Om_\oo$, and observe the initial evolution of scores.
+Let $\om\in\Om_\oo$, and observe the initial evolution of scores, as illustrated in Figure \ref{fig:2}.

 \begin{letlist} \item There is no score until the first $\H$ appears.
-Let $M$ be the position of the first $\H$, and note that $\PP(M=m) = (\frac12)^m$ for $m\ge 1$.
+Let $M$ be the position of the first $\H$, and note that

 That is, there is an initial sequence of tails of some random length $M-1$ ($\ge 0$), followed by a head (so that $\om=\T^{M-1}\H\cdots$).
 Following this head, there is equal probability of $\H$ or $\T$. \item If the next toss is $\T$ (which is to say that $\om_{M+1}=\T$), then Bob scores one point.
 He remains in the lead until the next epoch, $M+N$ say, at which the aggregate score equals $0$.
 It must be the case that $\om_{M+N-1}\om_{M+N} = \H\H$, and thus the sequence $\om_M\cdots\om_{M+N}$ is a B-excursion.
 The process restarts from $\H$ at time $M+N$.

-\item Suppose the next toss is $\H$ (i.e., $\om_{M+1}=\H$).
+\item Suppose the next toss is $\H$ (that is, $\om_{M+1}=\H$).
 The situation is slightly more complicated in this case.
 At time $M+1$, Alice leads by $1$, and she continues in the lead until the next epoch, $M+Q$ say, when the aggregate score equals $0$, and moreover $\om_{M+Q-1}\om_{M+Q} = \H\T$.
 Thus the sequence $\om_1\cdots\om_{M+Q}$ is an A-excursion.
 Whereas in (b) the process restarts from the state $\om_{M+N}=\H$, this time we have $\om_{M+Q}=\T$, and we wait a random period of time for the next $\H$.
 As in (a), there is a run of tails before the next head, which is to say that the process restarts from the head at epoch $M+Q+M'$ where $M'$ is an independent copy of $M$.
 The sequence $\om_M\cdots\om_{M+N+M'}$ is an \Aa-excursion. \end{letlist}